 There are a few things you will need to do to be able to fully start your student journey.

 Your Office 365 account will be automatically created when you complete your enrolment, and details on how to activate it can be found in your online induction.
 To use your account, go to Microsoft Office 365 or, for more information, log in to the Student Portal.

 You need to check your university email regularly for important communications from the university.
 Please note that university staff will only respond to emails sent from your Office 365 account.

 Make sure you have your Student ID card

 Coventry University Students' Union (CUSU) will represent you as a student, and make your student experience the best it can possibly be.
-They’ve got loads of things for you to get involved in including student groups, societies, volunteering, campaigning, and representation.
+They’ve got loads of things for you to get involved in including sports, societies, volunteering, campaigning, media and representation.

-To tell us more about you and unlock all the benefits of your membership – set up your profile by visiting CUSU website.
+To book onto activities and unlock all the benefits of your CUSU membership – set up your CUSU profile by visiting the CUSU website.